stolostron/cluster-backup-operator/README.md

 ### Managed clusters activation data

 Managed clusters activation data or activation data, is backup data which when restored on a new hub will result in managed clusters being actively managed by the hub where the restore was executed.
-Activation data resources are stored by the managed clusters backup, and by the resources-generic backup, using the `cluster.open-cluster-management.io/backup: cluster-activations` label.
+Activation data resources are stored by the managed clusters backup, and by the resources-generic backup, using the `cluster.open-cluster-management.io/backup: cluster-activation` label.
 More details about the activation resources are available with the [backup section](#resources-restored-at-managed-clusters-activation-time)

 ## Scheduling a cluster backup